 Dr. Montessori implored us to give the elementary child 'the Universe'!
 Cosmic Education is the name she gave to this approach in elementary.
 At Cornerstone, our innovative practice is to implement authentic, AMI Montessori education in the public sector.
 The broader educational community is recognizing many of Dr. Montessori's methods today as innovative best practices.
 Acknowledging "developmentally appropriate" as an ideal learning environment, child-centered practices are being merged into many traditional systems.
-At Cornerstone, the innovative practices of Montessori are time tested yet remain innovative in that they are being applied in their purest form in the public sector, increasing access to high quality Montessori education that fosters optimal outcomes both academically and developmentally ~ ensuring every child the chance to reach his or her fullest potential.
+At Cornerstone, the innovative practices of Montessori are time tested yet remain innovative in that they are being applied in their purest form in the public sector, increasing access to high quality Montessori education for all children.
+Now more than ever, it is of particular importance for our children to experience education that fosters optimal outcomes both academically and developmentally ~ ensuring every child the chance to reach his or her fullest potential.
 Whereas more privileged children come to school having already had a wealth of positive experiences and viewing themselves as capable learners and important people, many children represented in our student population have experienced the opposite.
 Due in part to limited opportunities, they are often the children who start academically behind expected grade levels and then continue to fall further behind each year.